gitfoxi/Parsimonious.jl/README.md

     julia> govisit(FwVis(), tree)
     FirmwareCommand("FTST",false,[])

 Great.
 How to recognize multiple statements?
-Recognizing from the examples that they can be separated by ';' or '\n', let's add a rule to recognize breaks between statements:
+Noticing in the examples that statements can be separated by ';' or '\n', let's add a rule to recognize breaks between statements:

     termination = ~'[;\\n]'